LeroySBN/alx-higher_level_programming/README.md

 * All files must be executable

 ### C Scripts
 * All files should be compiled on Ubuntu 20.04 LTS using gcc with tags `gcc -Wall -Werror -Wextra -pedantic -std=gnu89`
 * All files should end with a new line
 * All header files should be include guarded
 * No more than five functions per file
 * The code should use the [Betty](https://github.com/holbertonschool/Betty) style

+### JavaScript Scripts
+* All your files will be interpreted on Ubuntu 20.04 LTS using `node` (version 14.x)
+* All your files should end with a new line
+* All your files must be execuable
+* The first line of all your files should be exactly `#!/usr/bin/node`
+* Your code should be `semistandard` compliant (version 16.x.x).
+[Rules of Standard](https://standardjs.com/rules.html) + [semicolons on top](https://github.com/standard/semistandard)

+'''
+# Install Node 14
+$ curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
+$ sudo apt-get install -y nodejs

+# Install semi-standard
+$ sudo npm install semistandard --global
+'''